 - Cabinets

 The good thing is that you can re-arrange your location hierarchy later without having to re-enter data.
-You can arrange the tree by adding new locations, and by moving locations to different parts of the tree using drag-and-drop.
-As an example, if you started out with one site and later want to bring in an additional site, you can simply define your two sites and move the buildings etc. of the first site into the folder for that site.
+You can arrange the tree by adding new locations, and by moving locations to different parts of the tree.

 Marking a location or sub-location as a reference location (see below) will make it show in boldface.
 Usually this is used to highlight sites, but can also be used e.g. for buildings if you manage only one site.